-“I didn’t want to not be the drummer,” Phil Collins reflected in the 2014 Genesis documentary Sum of the Parts.
-“This is what I did.
-This is my territory.”
-But after Genesis’ charismatic, costume-wearing frontman Peter Gabriel left to pursue a solo career in 1974, Collins accidentally stumbled into his destiny.
+"I didn't want to not be the drummer," Phil Collins reflected in the 2014 Genesis documentary Sum of the Parts.
+"This is what I did.
+This is my territory."
+But Collins accidentally stumbled into his destiny after Genesis' charismatic, costume-wearing frontman Peter Gabriel left to pursue a solo career in 1974.

 He'd recorded vocals for the seventh Genesis LP, A Trick of the Tail – initially as a stopgap measure, after the quartet failed to spark chemistry with a parade of auditioned singers.
 But some cajoling from his first wife prompted Collins to face the inevitable: Like it or not, he was the perfect choice to take over the reins, both in-studio and onstage.